BarrierSteer: LLM Safety via Learning Barrier Steering: Closed-form CBF Steering Derivation

-In order to efficiently enforce the proposed \algo{}, we first merge many constraints into no-greater than two constraints, as (\ref{eqn:compose}) shown in Sec. \ref{sec:composing_cbf}.
-Here, we explicitly show the closed-form solution to the QP (\ref{eqn:qp}) following \cite{luenberger1997optimization}.
-We consider the case that the QP has two constraints.
+To derive the closed-form update, we consider the case where the active constraints have been reduced to at most two constraints by the merge rule using~\cref{eqn:compose} shown in \cref{sec:composing_cbf}.
+Here, we explicitly show the closed-form solution to the QP in~\cref{eqn:qp} following \citep{luenberger1997optimization}.
+We consider the case where the QP has two constraints.
+Given the following QP corresponding to ~\cref{eqn:qp} for the proposed \algo{}: